* Adopted by the Committee at its fifty-seventh session (10 - 28 February 2014).

 Marriage and family relations

-36. The Committee encourages the State party to accept, as soon as possible, the amendment to article 20 (1) of the Convention concerning the meeting time of the Committee.
+43. The Committee encourages the State party to ratify the Optional Protocol to the Convention and to accept, without delay, the amendment to article 20 ( 1 ) , of the Convention concerning the meeting time of the Committee.

 Beijing Declaration and Platform for Action